Girls' Leadership: East Africa

 Building friendships with young women from other countries empower participants with the realization that they are not alone in the issues they face.
 Together, they identify and practice ways to take action against abusive and negative behaviors from their families and communities.
 In each Summit, they learn the choreography of Break the Chain - the official 1 Billion Rising dance to express the power and unity of thousands of girls and women across 200 countries against gender-based violence on February 14.
 All partner schools and organizations participate in V Day with creative actions such as teaching and performing Break the Chain, staging community marches and forums - raising awareness with the inspiring message that girls and women have the right to safety, freedom and self expression.

-Making Education for Girls Better in Ghana
+Improving Education for Girls in Ghana

 "Ghanaian women and girls continue to suffer sexual abuse, physical violence, some harmful traditional practices, child labor and socio-economic violence.” - Nana Oye Lithur, Minister of Gender, Children and Social Protection, Ghana, addressing the 57th UN Session on the Status of Women